GSA/digitalgov.gov/content/news/2022/03/2022-03-15-ten-hiring-tips-attracting-underrepresented-digital-services-talent-to-serve.md

 ---
 date: 2022-03-16 18:42:00 -0500
-title: "10 Hiring Tips: Attracting Underrepresented Digital Services Talent to Serve"
+title: "10 Hiring Tips for Attracting Underrepresented Digital Services Talent to Serve"
 deck: ""
 summary: As we focus on Diversity, Equity, Inclusion, and Accessibility (DEIA) as a priority across the federal government, what are some ideas we can keep